Research carried out by

 Context

 • The SLPP and APC have formed a de-facto two party system since independence in 1961.
 The SLPP relies heavily on its southern, Mende support base in the same way that the APC retains a stronghold in northern, Themne parts of the country.
+The high threshold set for securing representation - parties needed 11.9% of the vote share in a district to win a seat in the legislature - in 2023 excluded independent candidates and smaller parties, with only the two dominant parties winning seats.

 Cost of politics drivers